-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 The tibial nerve is one of two terminal branches of the sciatic nerve and supplies the leg and foot with motor and sensory supply.

 origin: one of two terminal branches of the sciatic nerve in the lower third of the thigh

-- course: courses through the popliteal fossa, passing deep to gastrocnemius to pass under the flexor retinaculum at the ankle
+course: courses through the popliteal fossa, passing deep to gastrocnemius to pass under the flexor retinaculum at the ankle

-- sensory supply: articular branches to knee, ankle and foot joints; cutaneous branches to posterior calf and sole of the foot
+sensory supply: articular branches to knee, ankle and foot joints; cutaneous branches to posterior calf and sole of the foot